onedata/op-worker/README.md

   	 [root@plgsl64 ~]# /opt/veil/setup

 	*** Veil SETUP ***
-	~ Nodes configured on this machine will use its hostname: @172.16.67.111 (!)
+	~ Erlang nodes configured on this machine will use its hostname: @172.16.67.111 (!)
 Make sure it is resolvable by other hosts in the network (i. e. by adding adequate mapping to /etc/hosts) ==> What do you want to do?
 	 [1] Manage database nodes